-- The AWS DNS monitor resource runs the AWS CLI for monitoring.
-The AWS DNS monitor resource uses AWS CLI timeout set to the AWS DNS resource as the timeout of the AWS CLI execution. - Immediately after the AWS DNS resource is activated, monitoring by the AWS DNS monitor resource may fail due to the following events.
+- Check if the host command is available.
+With the command unavailable, the name-resolution-based monitoring is skipped, then left in a warning state. - Immediately after the AWS DNS resource is activated, monitoring by the AWS DNS monitor resource may fail due to the following events.
 If monitoring failed, set Wait Time to Start Monitoring of the AWS DNS monitor resource longer than the time to reflect the changed DNS setting of Amazon Route 53 (https://aws.amazon.com/ route53/faqs/). - 1.
-When the AWS DNS resource is activated, a resource record set is added or updated. - If the AWS DNS monitor resource starts monitoring before the changed DNS setting of Amazon Route 53 is applied, name resolution cannot be done and monitoring fails.
-The AWS DNS monitor resource will continue to fail monitoring while a DNS resolver cache is enabled. - 3.
-The changed DSN setting of Amazon Route 53 is applied. - 4.
+When the AWS DNS resource is activated, a resource record set is added or updated. - 2.
+If the AWS DNS monitor resource starts monitoring before the changed DNS setting of Amazon Route 53 is applied, name resolution cannot be done and monitoring fails. - The AWS DNS monitor resource will continue to fail monitoring while a DNS resolver cache is enabled. - 3.
+The changed DNS setting of Amazon Route 53 is applied. - 4.
 Name resolution succeeds after the TTL valid period of the AWS DNS resource elapses.
 Then, the AWS DNS monitor resource succeeds monitoring.